smithki/usable-react/README.md

 ## Contributing

 `usable-react` is at an early stage of development, so contributing is a great way to both move the project forward and have your ideas represented!
-I care deeply about building tools that foster more creative approachable front-end development!
 Here are some steps to open a PR:

 1. Fork it!
 2. Create a branch based off `development` named with a package directory (or directories), leading label, and a descriptive title: